-NOTICE Before connecting the detector to the power line, be sure that no condensation is present in the device.
-Condensation in the device can damage the electronics.
-If you suspect that condensation is present, allow the device to warm up to room temperature.
-This may take several hours.
-Wait until the condensation is completely gone before proceeding.

-5. Connect the free end of the power cord to an appropriate power source.
+- Before connecting the devices to the power line, be sure that no condensation is present in the devices. - If you suspect that condensation is present, allow the device to warm up to room temperature slowly.
+Wait until the condensation is completely gone before proceeding. - 1.
+Verify that the power switch on the device is set to OFF. - 2.
+Connect the power cord to the power inlet connector on the device. - 3.
+Connect the free end of the power cord to an appropriate power source.

-5.5.3 Installing the Nebulizer
+5.5.5 Installing the Nebulizer